progit/progit/de/02-git-basics/01-chapter2.markdown

 That’s a pretty nice trick and may save you some time and documentation reading.

-Das erspart dir, viel Zeit mit dem Nachschlagen in der Dokumentation zu verbringen.
+Das erspart dir viel Zeit mit dem Nachschlagen in der Dokumentation zu verbringen.

 ### Git Aliases ###